DBraun/DawDreamer/README.md

 import librosa

 SAMPLE_RATE = 44100
-BUFFER_SIZE = 512  # Choose a smaller buffer such as 128 when using automation.
+BUFFER_SIZE = 128 # For speed when not using automation, choose a larger buffer such as 512.
 SYNTH_PLUGIN = "C:/path/to/synth.dll"  # for instruments, DLLs work.
 SYNTH_PRESET = "C:/path/to/preset.fxp"
 REVERB_PLUGIN = "C:/path/to/reverb.dll"  # for effects, both DLLs and .vst3 files work